At Outbound People, whenever we talk to seniors in the SaaS B2B sales industry about their career, we tend to hear very similar stories.

-Most of these profiles tell us that ending up in sales is not something that they had in mind at first, however, they unexpectedly landed in a commercial role during their professional beginnings and discovered a fascinating and unexpected world.
-A world that have absorbed them and in which they have gradually become more implicated.
+Most of these profiles tell us that ending up in sales is not something that they had in mind at first.
+However, they unexpectedly landed in a commercial role at the start of their professional career and discovered a fascinating and unexpected world.
+A world they have found themselves immersed in and in which they have gradually become more implicated.

-We perhaps visualize an outdated profile, aggressive with its poorly personalized and irrelevant sale, and clearly interested in making the most of it at all costs.
+We perhaps visualize an outdated profile – aggressive with its poorly personalized and irrelevant sale, and clearly interested in making the most of it at all costs.

-The landscape of the industry has evolved a lot in recent years, especially in the SaaS & B2B sector, where the service sold is not physically visible but has a huge impact in the development and benefit of the company.
+The landscape of the industry has evolved a lot in recent years.
+In the SaaS & B2B sector, the service sold is not physically visible but has a huge impact in the development and benefit of the company.

-To succeed in this world, you must understand perfectly the methodology of each of your clients or prospects and how they relate, in turn, to their own clients.
+To succeed in SaaS B2B sales, you must understand perfectly the methodology of each of your clients or prospects and how they relate, in turn, to their own clients.
 This involves much more than knowing your product; you must also be an expert in the relevance that this may have in each of your potential clients, as well as your competition and what makes you unique.